Last updated: June 17, 2026

 Head Start and Early Head Start

 Head Start and Early Head Start are free federal programs for eligible families with young children.
-Head Start serves children from birth to age 5, and some Early Head Start programs also serve pregnant women.
-Families may qualify by income, and families receiving TANF, SSI, or SNAP, children in foster care, and children experiencing homelessness can qualify regardless of income.
-Use the federal Head Start steps page or the locator to contact your local program.
+The official Head Start steps page says families may qualify by income, and families receiving TANF, SSI, or SNAP, children in foster care, and children experiencing homelessness also qualify regardless of income.
+Some Early Head Start programs also serve pregnant women.

-Work First New Jersey is New Jersey’s TANF and General Assistance program.
+NJHelps screens for SNAP, Work First New Jersey cash assistance, and NJ FamilyCare/Medicaid.
 NJHelps says WFNJ can include monthly cash, short-term housing support, child care, job search, and readiness support.
 If you receive WFNJ or are applying, ask your worker how child care is handled for required activities.

 Tax credits will not pay a provider today, but they can help at tax time.
-New Jersey has a refundable state care credit for taxpayers who qualify for the federal child and dependent care credit and meet New Jersey income rules.
+New Jersey has a refundable state care credit for taxpayers who qualify for the federal credit and meet New Jersey income rules.
 The IRS also explains the federal care credit for care expenses paid so you can work or look for work.

 Copays, overages, and provider costs

-An overage is different.
+An overage is different from a copay.
 It is the difference between what your provider charges and what the state pays.
-Some providers may reduce or waive an overage, but they are not required to.
-Ask before your child starts, and get the answer in writing if possible.
+New Jersey says the parent is responsible for costs above the state rate and for required copays.
+Some providers may reduce or waive an overage, but they are not required to do that.
+Ask before your child starts.

 - Registration fee or deposit